 From this it can be noticed that the GSMA and NSACF are aligned in the definition as it may control the maximum as well as monitoring it, the OAM is more of a measurement where samples are taken at certain interval and after that there may be a maximum or median value calculated for a period.
 This means in the OAM case that the values may have been higher than the reported one if the sample was taken before and after a peak.

-In some cases, the OAM values might be preferred and others the NSACF values might be better.
-This means that there is a need to be able to distinguish between them.